+A fruit salsa recipe for every season!
 Fruit takes center stage on a dip that is usually reserved for the lone tomato!
-Fruit salsas are the unsung hero of summer sides.
+These salsas are the unsung hero of summer sides.

 I love salsa, but it seems tomatoes are always hogging all the salsa glory.
 Quite frankly, I'm tired of it.
 It's high time we gave other salsas their moment in the spotlight.

 That's why I'm dedicating this post to the unsung heroes of the salsa world.
 Yes, I'm looking at you, fruit salsa.

 I've searched the far corners of the Internet to bring you 15 amazing fruit salsa recipes that are sure to blow your mind, or at the very least, explode your tastebuds.

 For more of my favorite summer dips and salsas try these:

 - The Real Deal Creamy Hummus

 - Grilled Corn and Crab Dip

 The great thing about fruit salsa is its versatility.
 You can eat it alone, use it to compliment your favorite main dish, serve it with tortilla chips, or my personal favorite, eat it on cinnamon crisps.